taylorg8900/tavern_proj_2/doc/player.md

 Here is a seemingly good video on [state machines](https://www.youtube.com/watch?v=-ZP2Xm-mY4E)

-After taking notes on state machines, I need to figure out what some of the movement I want can be specifically for the player.
+After taking notes on state machines, I need to figure out what some of the movement and states I want can be specifically for the player.

 Potential states
 	- Movement